neilorangepeel/WP-Dev-Bootup-Snippet/README.md

 ---

 ## 🔄 Updating
-- Keep `bootstrap.sh` in your GitHub repo.
+- Keep your canonical `bootstrap.sh` in GitHub; edit as your defaults evolve.
-- Use the one-liner to always fetch the latest.
+- Use the one-liner to always pull the newest version.

 ---